Deadly force behind the wheel

 The officer’s Expedition collided with three other cars, but Barber kept going, driving the RV over the median and back into the northbound traffic lanes.
 Another officer conducted a second PIT on the RV at about 62 mph, records show.

-This time the PIT maneuver forced the RV to jump the center median and strike an oncoming Chevy Malibu.
+This time, the PIT forced the RV to jump the center median and strike an oncoming Chevy Malibu.
 Driving the Malibu was Tito Pacheco, a single father of three teenagers.

 Pacheco died three weeks later from his injuries.
 His children and brother sued the Albuquerque police, settling for $500,000, according to a city spokesperson.
 Pacheco’s family did not respond to a request for comment.

-Barber was arrested and charged with multiple crimes, including first-degree murder for Pacheco’s death.
+Barber was arrested and charged with multiple crimes, including first-degree murder in Pacheco’s death.
 The case is ongoing.

 “If we didn’t do anything to stop him at that time, in that RV, the chances of him killing somebody were very high,” Sandoval said in a deposition for the lawsuit, describing his order to stop the RV.

-Note: Editor’s note: The videos in this story contain graphic content.